Using KidsHealth in School Reports

 - website URL (this is what's in the web browser bar, which starts http://...)

-For example, if you wanted to list the KidsHealth article Learning About Allergies, you could put it in your sources like this:
+For example, if you wanted to list the KidsHealth article What's Hearing Loss?, you could put it in your sources like this:

 Always Ask the Teacher!

-Your teacher may have another format that he or she prefers.
+Your teacher may have another format that they prefer.
 Be sure to ask so you get it right!

 And remember to follow the rules about not cutting and pasting (using exactly what you see on the Internet in your report without using quotation marks and citing the source).
 That's called plagiarism and it can get you in trouble!